chestercodes/chester.codes/content/posts/028-2019-12-10-automating-dotnet-versioning-3-github/post.md

 ## In Action

-When the Action is included in the repo, the pipeline will trigger when code is pushed to the master branch and executions can be seen in the `Actions` tab in the GitHub user interface.
+When the Action is included in the repo, the pipeline will trigger when code is pushed to the master branch and executions can be seen in the `Actions` tab in the GitHub repo user interface.

-Below shows a successful run of the `BuildAndPublish` pipeline, the steps to checkout the code, install nuget.exe and run the `BuildAndPublish.ps1` script can all be seen with their console output.
+The image below shows a successful run of the `BuildAndPublish` pipeline, the steps to checkout the code, install nuget.exe and run the `BuildAndPublish.ps1` script can all be seen with their console output.

 ![PipelineRunning](PipelineRunning.jpg)